LOWER AND UPPER ELEMENTARY EDUCATION

 Music and Art: The lives of composers and artists are studied as well as their major works.
 Sound, instruments, the orchestra, and musical genres are investigated.
 Various activities introduce the child to the basics of the C Major scale.
 Artistic processes are explored with hands-on activities led by artists from our community.

-Foreign Languages: All elementary students receive special instruction in French and Spanish.
+Foreign Languages: All elementary students receive twice weekly Spanish instruction.
 In the third through sixth grades Latin is also taught.

 Physical Education: Time is spent developing and improving physical skills, agility, endurance, and good sportsmanship.